 with Penn State's Smeal College of Business

-Penn State Law and the Smeal College of Business (Smeal) offer a joint degree program leading to a Juris Doctor (J.D.) and a Master of Business Administration (M.B.A.).
+Penn State Law and the Smeal College of Business (Smeal) offer a joint degree leading to a Juris Doctor (J.D.) and a Master of Business Administration (M.B.A.).

 Students must apply to Penn State Law and Smeal separately and must meet each school's admissions requirements.
 Students are eligible to start taking classes in the Smeal M.B.A. program after successfully completing the first-year curriculum with the law school.

 Smeal: All applicants for the M.B.A. program must hold a bachelor's degree from a regionally accredited institution and are required to take the Graduate Management Admissions Test (GMAT).
 They must also complete the online application (consisting of the application form, a professional résumé, work history, and three essays); provide two copies of their prior academic transcripts; submit two letters of recommendation, and pay a $65 nonrefundable application fee.
 Students currently enrolled at Penn State Law in the J.D. program may apply to the J.D./M.B.A. program during their first or second year of study by applying for admission to Smeal.

 Students must complete the following Penn State applications, along with any other requirements in the College-specific Admissions Requirements section above.
 These applications may be completed simultaneously.

 All international applicants whose first language is not English or who have not received baccalaureate or master's degrees from an institution in which the language of instruction is English must take the Test of English as a Second Language (TOEFL) and submit the results of that test with the application for admission.
 A TOEFL score of 550 on the paper test or a score of 213 on the computer-based test, or 80 points on the new Internet-based test with a minimum of 23 points on the new speaking portion; or the International English Language Testing System (IELTS) with a minimum composite score of 6.5 is required for admission.